kknd22/python-cli-query-csv/README.md

 - FoodItems (food)
 - Zip Codes (zip)

-All searches are single field only (case in sensitive).
+All searches are single field only (case insensitive).
 Search `id=xxxxx` will display a single non trucated data.
-All other searches will display potentional trucated data for easy display purpose
+All other searches will display potentional trucated data for easy display purpose.